YHTLin/Pulsed-SILAC/README.md

 # Pulsed-SILAC
-Analysis of ribosome profiling data on the effect of mTOR inhibitors in GTML5 mouse cells.
+Analysis of pulsed-SILAC proteomics data on the effect of mTOR inhibitors in GTML5 mouse cells.

 ## Motivation
 Signaling pathways are responsible for coordinating cell behavior, and when dysregulated they often lead to